tareqspg/nginx-mcp-js-t26/misc.md

 **5. Header Manipulation for Streaming**
 Because the script intercepts and inspects streaming SSE responses, it includes an `mcp_header_filter` function that explicitly deletes the `Content-Length` header (`delete r.headersOut['Content-Length'];`).
 This is a critical requirement when a proxy deals with chunked or streaming data, as the final length isn't known upfront.

-**Why this is great for your tech talk:**
-You can actually use this to highlight NGINX's efficiency!
-You can tell the audience: *"NGINX isn't just doing heavy, brute-force JSON parsing on every byte.
-It smartly extracts the tool name from the request payload, manages the streaming SSE chunks by splitting the `\n\n` delimiters, and tracks client identity instantly using HTTP session headers and native NGINX shared memory."*